dxmegvpw/web_page/senior_thesis/senior_thesis_temp.md

 ### Supplement and some notes

-We list the relation which we did not mention in the previous discussion:
+We list the relation which we did not mentioned at the previous discussion:
 $$
     \begin{align}
         W _ {\theta\theta}